Peter Seeburg Integrative Neuroscience Prize

 In this spirit, the nominee will be expected to have successfully embedded molecular and cellular events in a circuit and systems context to make significant advances in explaining cognitive and behavioral processes such as emotion, learning, memory, attention, and decision-making.

-The award will be presented at the SfN annual meeting in odd years (beginning in 2021) and at the FENS Forum in even years (beginning in 2022).
-Recipients will receive a $100,000 prize and complimentary registration, transportation (economy air or ground), and two nights hotel accommodations for the SfN annual meeting.
+The award will be presented at the SfN annual meeting in odd years (beginning in 2025) and at the FENS Forum in even years (beginning in 2024).
+Recipients will receive a $100,000 prize and complimentary registration, transportation, and two nights hotel accommodations for the SfN annual meeting.

 Award Type: Personal Award